Key Takeaway

 Caution: Don't sacrifice form for shorter rest periods

-Method 6: Improve Exercise Technique
+Method 6: Improve Technique

 How: Better technique = more efficient force production = heavier weights